Leverage efficiency: Leverage efficiency

 \begin{enumerate} \item \textbf{Leverage feedbacks:} \begin{enumerate} \item If $\loptr>1$, investors will eventually borrow money to invest.
-Highly leveraged investments are liable to margin calls and tend to increase volatility \citep{Geanakoplos2010}.
-In addition, high leverage will lead to price increases and (through an outflow from deposit accounts) to an increase in yields on safe bonds $\murr$.
+High demand for risky assets will lead to price increases and low demand for riskless deposits will lead to increased yields on safe bonds, $\murr$.
 Both effects reduce $\muer$.
-Both the rise in $\sigmar$ and the fall in $\muer$ imply that $\loptr$ decreases. \item If $0<\loptr<1$, there can be no margin calls on optimally leveraged investments, leading to lower volatility, and as $\lr$ decreases, \ie investors withdraw from the market, prices fall, yields on safe bonds decrease, and $\muer$ increases.
-Thus the pressures from case (a) for $\lr$ to decrease are relaxed and $\lr$ is free to increase. \item If $\loptr<0$ investors will eventually borrow stock to short-sell.
+In addition, highly leveraged investments are liable to margin calls and tend to increase volatility.
+The fall in $\muer$ and the rise in $\sigmar$ act to decrease $\loptr$. \item If $0<\loptr<1$, there is no feedback.
+If we imagine leverage decreasing from scenario (a), asset prices fall and bond yields drop as investors withdraw from the market and move resources to safe deposits.
+Both effects increase $\muer$.
+Optimally leveraged investments require no borrowing, so volatility-increasing margin calls do not occur.
+Thus the pressures in (a) bearing down on $\loptr$ are relaxed.
+This regime is marginally stable. \item If $\loptr<0$, investors will eventually borrow stock to short-sell.
+Low demand for risky assets will lead to price decreases and high demand for riskless deposits to a decrease in yields on safe bonds $\murr$.
+Both effects make $\muer$ less negative.
 Highly negatively leveraged investments are liable to margin calls and tend to increase volatility.
-High negative leverage will lead to price decreases and (through an inflow into deposit accounts) to a decrease in yields on safe bonds $\murr$, making $\muer$ less negative.
-Both the rise in $\sigmar$ and the increase in $\muer$ imply that $\loptr$ becomes less negative. \end{enumerate} \item \textbf{Global stability:} It is difficult to envisage globally stable economies existing with optimal leverage outside the interval \mbox{$0\leq\loptr\leq 1$} because: \begin{enumerate} \item If $\loptr>1$ everyone should invest in the market more than he owns.
-This is not possible because the funds to be invested must be provided by someone. \item If $\loptr<0$ everyone should sell more market shares than he owns.
-This is not possible because the assets to be sold must be provided by someone. \end{enumerate} Thus the range $0\leq\loptr\leq 1$ is special in not being globally unstable. \end{enumerate} We believe the above to be the main drivers behind stochastic efficiency.
-There are additional effects, however, which reinforce it. \begin{enumerate} \item \textbf{Economic paralysis:} In an economy with $\loptr\leq 0$ there is no incentive to invest, which may result in no productive economic activity. \item \textbf{Covered short-selling:} An investment with $\lr<0$ is punished by the costs of borrowing stock to short-sell, \ie covered as opposed to naked short-selling, which makes $\loptr=0$ special. \item \textbf{Risk premiums:} The interest received by a depositor is typically less than the interest paid by a borrower.
+The increase in $\muer$ and the rise in $\sigmar$ imply that $\loptr$ becomes less negative. \end{enumerate} \item \textbf{Global stability:} It is difficult to envisage globally stable economies existing with optimal leverage outside the interval \mbox{$0\leq\loptr\leq 1$} because: \begin{enumerate} \item If $\loptr>1$, everyone should invest in the market more than he owns.
+This is not possible because the funds to be invested must be provided by someone. \item If $\loptr<0$, everyone should sell more market shares than he owns.
+This is not possible because the assets to be sold must be provided by someone. \end{enumerate} Thus the range $0\leq\loptr\leq 1$ is special in not being globally unstable. \end{enumerate} We believe the above to be the main drivers behind leverage efficiency.
+There are additional effects, however, which reinforce it. \begin{enumerate} \item \textbf{Economic paralysis:} In an economy with $\loptr\leq 0$ there is no incentive to invest in risky assets, which may limit productive economic activity.
+Policy makers will tend to steer away from such conditions, perceiving $\loptr=1$ as more desirable. \item \textbf{Covered short-selling:} An investment with $\lr<0$ is punished by the costs of borrowing stock to short-sell, \ie covered as opposed to naked short-selling. \item \textbf{Asymmetric interest rates:} The interest received by a depositor is typically less than the interest paid by a borrower.
 Therefore, an investment with $\lr<1$ is punished by low deposit interest rates and an investment with $\lr>1$ is punished by high borrowing costs.
-This reinforces $\loptr=1$ as an attractive point. \item \textbf{Transaction costs:} The costs of buying and selling assets (fees, market spreads, etc.) punish any strategy that requires trading.
+This reinforces $\loptr=1$ as an attractive point. \item \textbf{Transaction costs:} The costs of buying and selling assets (fees, spreads, and so on) punish any strategy that requires trading.
 Holding an investment of constant leverage generally requires trading to rebalance the ratio of assets to equity.
 The two exceptions are investments with $\lr=0$ and $\lr=1$. \end{enumerate}